Tagline to Rhythm

 It's why interruptions from day to day life infuriate artists.
 It gets us out of rhythm, kicks us offbeat.

-Find your rhythm today and have a better day.
+Find your rhythm today and have your better day.

 +he Ghos+